TykTechnologies/tyk-docs-hugo/tyk-docs/content/distributed-tracing/distributed-tracing.md

     }
 ```

-- `name` is the name of supported tracer
+- `name` is the name of the supported tracer
 - `enabled`: set this to true to enable tracing
 - `options`: key/value pairs for configuring the enabled tracer.
-See respective
+See the
  supported tracer documentation for more details.

-Tyk will automatically propagate tracing headers to api's  when tracing is enabled.
+Tyk will automatically propagate tracing headers to APIs  when tracing is enabled.